home-assistant/developers.home-assistant/docs/core/entity/image.md

 The image entity is a simplified version of the [`camera`](/docs/core/entity/camera) entity, and supports serving a static image or an image URL that can be fetched.

+An implementation can provide either a URL from where an image will automatically be fetched or image data as `bytes`.
+When providing a URL, the fetched image will be cached in `self._cached_image`, set `self._cached_image` to `None` to invalidate the cache.

 To make frontend refetch the image, bump the `image_last_updated` property.

 ## Properties